raycast/extensions/extensions/easydict/README.md

 ### System Proxy

 When this feature is enabled, `Easydict` will try to get the Mac system proxy.
 If succeeds, all subsequent network requests will be sent using the system proxy.
+This option is turned off by default.
 (This feature is to counteract IP blocking, because some services like Linguee have frequency restrictions on IPs)

 ### Translation Services